John The Baptist And The Essenes

 Q: Did John the Baptist live with the Essenes?

 A: There is no direct historical evidence to confirm that John the Baptist was a member of the Essene community.
 The Gospels do not mention any affiliation with the Essenes, and the Dead Sea Scrolls do not mention John the Baptist.
-However, given the similarities between their beliefs and practices, it is possible that John was influenced by the Essenes or that he had some contact with them during his formative years.
+That said, given the similarities between their beliefs and practices, it is possible that John was influenced by the Essenes or that he had some contact with them during his formative years.

 Q: What were the main differences between John the Baptist and the Essenes?